w3c-fedid/FedCM/README.md

 ## Cross device sign-in

 Because cookies are not propagated across devices, a user has to sign back in (and remember account info, etc) on new devices.
 Often they end up having to go through a recovery flow, creating a duplicate account, or abandoning completely.
 Identity providers play an important role in facilitating cross-device sign-in, but we may be able to solve this more generally for user irrespective of their chosen authentication mechanism by expanding on web platform functionality such as the [Credential Management API](https://www.w3.org/TR/credential-management-1/).

+# Strawman Proposal

+While this is still very much in formation and evolving rapidly, the following seems to be firm enough to serve as a baseline for discussion.

+You can read more about in the [strawman proposal](proposal.md) document.